-Each helicopter has two independent light systems, both operated by the pilot only.
+Each helicopter has two independent light systems, both operated by the control-holding cockpit seat.Documentation Index

-A long-range white searchlight mounted on the helicopter.
+A long-range white searchlight mounted on the helicopter.- Toggled with the

-- Requires battery charge to turn on.
+- Requires a fitted, charged battery to turn on.
 If the battery is dead, the spotlight cannot be activated

 - Turning the spotlight off is never blocked — you can always shut it off regardless of battery state